KadirDokur/KadirDokur/README.md

 # Welcome to my Github profile
 ![](https://wp.technologyreview.com/wp-content/uploads/2023/05/IBM_lock_1200.png?w=1200)
-🔭 I’m currently working on my github profile<br>🌱 I’m currently learning cybersecurity<br>💬 Ask me about<br>⚡ Fun fact "nmap -v -sS -O 10.2.2.2" this is the nmap code which Trinity used to scan the network in Matrix Reloaded
+🔭 I’m currently studying at my 19 Mayis Universitesi<br>🌱 I’m currently learning about cybersecurity<br>⚡ Fun fact "nmap -v -sS -O 10.2.2.2" this is the nmap code which Trinity used to scan the network in Matrix Reloaded

 ## 🌐 Socials: